Modifications of the BIC for order selection in finite mixture models: Introduction

-To conclude the introduction, we note that beyond mixtures of density functions, one can consider IC for conditional density models, as well.
+To conclude, we note that beyond mixtures of density functions, one can consider IC for conditional density models, as well.
 Results in this setting include the works of \citet{naik2007extending}, \citet{hafidi2010kullback}, \citet{depraetere2014order}, and \citet{hui2015order}.
 It is possible to adapt our approach to provide inference in this setting, and we will consider such situations as an example application of our theory.

-The remainder of the manuscript is organized as follows.
-Section \ref{sec:Notation} introduces the notational conventions used throughout the paper and presents several technical results that underpin our findings.
-In Section \ref{sec:MainResults}, we state the assumptions and formally present our main theoretical contributions.
+The remainder of the manuscript is organised as follows.
+Section \ref{sec:Main_Results} introduces the notational conventions used throughout the paper, presents the technical preliminaries, and states our main consistency results, including a misspecification result in which order selection targets Kullback--Leibler optimal approximating models.
 Section \ref{sec:Example-applications} provides illustrative examples that demonstrate applications of our theory.
-Concluding remarks and discussions are then made in Section \ref{sec:Discussion}.
-Detailed proofs of our technical results and primary theorems are provided in the Appendix.
+Section \ref{sec:Limitations} then discusses limitations of consistent model selection in mixture models, including penalty flexibility and the aforementioned AIC/BIC tension.
+Concluding remarks and discussion are then made in Section \ref{sec:Discussion}.
+Complete proofs of our technical results and primary theorems are provided in the Appendix A. Appendix B then contains auxiliary details.